bmw2621/svelte-lorca-template/README.md

 Builds the app for production, creating a single executable will all assets bundled.
 It correctly bundles Svelte in production mode and optimizes the build for the best performance.

+### `yarn test`

+Runs go test and jest.
+Go test will fail without the `assets.go` file that is run during code generation, so `go generate` runs first.
+Frontend and backend tests can be run individually with `yarn svelte:test` or yarn `go:test` respectively.

 ### `node ./scripts/setupTypeScript.js`

 Uses the Svelte Template provided script to add typescript to the frontend project